cplusplus/SG20/sources/modules/compilation-model/separate-compilation.md

 1. Language inter-operability: the `extern "C"` mechanism.
 2. Linker conventions including name mangling.
-3. The `nm` tool for inspection object files and libraries.
+3. The `nm` tool for inspection object files and libraries, including de-mangling.
-4. Include guards on header files.
+4. Understand the issues involved in deciding between include guards and `#pragma once`.